Eva Kotchever: Biography

-She was arrested by New York City's Vice Squad for obscenity and disorderly conduct after undercover police detective Margaret Leonard entered Eve's Hangout and was shown Lesbian Love.
+She was arrested by New York City Police Department's Vice Squad for obscenity and disorderly conduct after undercover police detective Margaret Leonard entered the Eve's Hangout and was shown Lesbian Love.
 Leonard said Kotchever made overt sexual advances to her.
 After a year in jail, where she met Mae West, at Jefferson Market Prison, she was deported to Poland in December 1927.

 Eve lived in Warsaw, Gdańsk, and Sopot, writing to her friends in letters about the low wages and antisemitism in Poland.
 She regularly corresponded with Ben Reitman, even after her exile to Europe.
 In 1930 she moved to Paris, where she wrote "a group of prison stories" planned to be published in The New Review (the journal ceased publication before their scheduled date).
 In Paris, she made a living by selling "dirty" books (such as works by James Joyce, Henry Miller, Anaïs Nin and D. H. Lawrence) to American tourists.
 She met some of those artists (Henry Miller, June Miller, and Anaïs Nin), all regulars of Le Dôme Café, called Dômiers, in the bohemian neighborhood of Montparnasse.
-Meanwhile in America exaggerated rumours about Eve Adams circulated, claiming that in Paris, she ran a bookstore and a café named Le Boudoir de l'Amour in Montmartre (Brevities, 16 November 1931), and that she actively supported the Second Spanish Republic, against the regime of General Francisco Franco.
+Meanwhile, in America exaggerated rumours about Eve Adams circulated, claiming that in Paris, she ran a bookstore and a café named Le Boudoir de l'Amour in Montmartre (Brevities, 16 November 1931), and that she actively supported the Second Spanish Republic, against the regime of General Francisco Franco.
 There is no factual evidence to those claims.

 In 1933, Eve met and began a relationship with Jewish singer Hella Olstein Soldner (who performed under the stage name Nora/Norah Waren), and lived with her even after Hella married.
 They intended to emigrate to Palestine and join Eve's brother, but lacked financial means to do so.
 Eve also pleaded with Ben Reitman to help her get a return permit to the US.
 In 1940, they moved to Southern France.

 In December 1943, Eve and Hella were arrested in Nice and imprisoned in the Drancy internment camp, near Paris, with Zloczewer arriving there a few days before Olstein Soldner.
 They were deported by cattle car train to Auschwitz in the Convoy 63 on 17 December 1943, with about 850 other Jews, only 31 of whom survived until liberation in 1945, not including Eve or Hella.